-Join me for studio snippets and short ten minute expressive arts exercises on my You Tube channel!
-As I have healed so much of my own emotional pain, my expressive arts practices are now more light, playful and free.
-In celebration, join me for regular episodes of Expressive Arts Play!
+Join me for creative conversations on my You Tube channel!
+As I have healed so much of my own emotional pain, through my expressive arts practices.
+In celebration, join me for regular episodes of Expressive Arts Conversations!

 Inner Directed vs. Outer Directed Art

 I was an expressive artist like many of us were when we were children.
 Prolific in my creativity, I remember selling my intuitive drawings door to door at age five!

 By the second grade, I was already becoming outer-directed in my art when I learned how to draw in school.
 In my twenties I was fully conforming to external norms as an artist.
 As a gallery artist, upon graduating from five years of college in art and design, my pre-planned paintings were elaborately patterned, technique based and aesthetically considered.

 Twenty years ago, during a period of family crisis and loss, my art wanted to become inner-directed, and my spontaneous creativity greatly intensified.
 It was during that time of emotional upheaval that I became a passionate keeper of expressive art journals.